They say genes run in the family. In the case of boxing legend Evander Holyfield, that’s exactly true with his two sons Elijah and Evan.

 Elijah is currently trying out as a running back for the Carolina Panthers after getting picked up as an undrafted free agent in April.

-While Evan is literally aiming to follow into the footsteps of his father, by perusing his own boxing career.
+While Evan is aiming to follow in his father’s footsteps by pursuing his boxing career.

 Much to the delight of the Holyfield household, Evan made a winning start to life in the pro ranks with a 16-second KO over Nick Winstead.

-However, there’s a long way to go if he wants to come close to the achievements of his father, who reached the pinnacle in two divisions.
+However, there’s a long way to go if he wants to come close to his father’s achievements, who reached the pinnacle in two divisions.

 ‘The Real Deal’ continued his exclusive and extensive chat with WBN to offer both of his sons some advice.

-“If you don’t pick up the bad habits, I didn’t have a lot of bad habits, but why he can be a good fighter is because I didn’t have no money, I had nowhere to go, all that I had was boxing.”
+“If you don’t pick up the bad habits, I didn’t have a lot of bad habits, but he can be a good fighter because I didn’t have no money, I had nowhere to go, and all that I had was boxing.”

 “These are the kind of things I had to work hard at.